CephalofairGames/merc-packs-faq/index.md

 **Can an allied Objective be healed?** Yes.

 **Can I move through an allied Objective?** Not without Jump or Fly.
-(Note - this is covered under Move abilities in the rulebook on page 24, not under Objectives.)

 **If an Objective occupies more than one hex, can I attack it more than once with a red hex AoE pattern that targets more than one of its hexes?** No. No matter how many hexes an Objective occupies, it's still just one figure.

 **If an Objective occupies more than one hex, can I target the hex furthest from me?
 Say, if I'm adjacent to one hex, can I target my ranged attack at a non-adjacent one to avoid disadvantage?
 Or to avoid melee Retaliate?** Yes and No. Even though the Objective occupies more than one hex, it's still just one figure, so if you are adjacent to it you'll still have Disadvantage and/or suffer Retaliate.
-But, with that said, all hexes of the Objective are targetable, for red hex patterns or (e.g.) Geminate's precise ranges.
+But, with that said, all hexes of the Objective are targetable, for red hex patterns or other purposes.

 ![divider-narrow](/assets/images/divider2.png)